Iryna Mudra: Deputy Minister of Justice of Ukraine

 In September, the media wrote about her: "But even that is no easy task.
 Ukraine's deputy justice minister, Iryna Mudra, this month is touring capitals in Europe and the U.S. to convince governments to track down assets of sanctioned Russians — and confiscate them...
 Mudra also wants the EU to confiscate Russian state assets, not just private ones, to use for the reconstruction of Ukraine.
 That plan, however, faces legal hurdles and is unlikely to become reality any time soon — which Mudra acknowledges."

-Iryna Mudra stated in September that her country has no prospects of receiving reparations from Russia in international courts.
+Mudra stated in September that her country has no prospects of receiving reparations from Russia in international courts.
 She explained that Russia had withdrawn from the Council of Europe and had agreed not to implement the decisions issued by the European Court of Human Rights after March 15.
 According to the Ukrainian politician, the Russian funds confiscated so far will not be enough to rebuild Ukraine.

 In September 2022, German politician Günter Krings wrote: "Yesterday I was able to exchange views with the Ukrainian Minister of Justice, Denys Maliuska, his deputy Iryna Mudra and other colleagues from the Kyiv government, together with colleagues from the legal committee of our Bundestag.
 Ukrainian officials have demanded that oligarchs' assets be frozen and confiscated for future reparations claims.
 Natural and legal persons in Ukraine should receive compensation for it.
 Compensation should also be paid for environmental damage.
 Establishing a compensation fund and a register of all damages was suggested.
 Even before the summer break, we, as the Union, had called for the sanctions against oligarchs to be improved and will be happy to take up this topic and follow it closely."

-Later she attended the UK: "Ukraine's deputy justice minister, Iryna Mudra, was in London last week to discuss the issue with the Foreign Office after lobbying the Council of Europe's council of ministers in Strasbourg alongside Olena Zelenska, the wife of the Ukrainian president, Volodymyr Zelenskyy.
+Later, Mudra attended the UK: "Ukraine's deputy justice minister, Iryna Mudra, was in London last week to discuss the issue with the Foreign Office after lobbying the Council of Europe's council of ministers in Strasbourg alongside Olena Zelenska, the wife of the Ukrainian president, Volodymyr Zelenskyy.
 A former banker, Mudra has been at the helm of the detailed legal and political discussions on reparations, holding talks in Germany, Paris, and Brussels and with the US treasury assistant secretary, Elizabeth Rosenberg."